jcarlosmayo/jcarlosmayo.github.io/_posts/2015-02-16-helsinki-housing.markdown

-After retrieving and cleaning the data available on February 3rd and 12th, I put it all together in the shiny app that you can see below, which could be easily developed to provide live results.
+After retrieving and cleaning the data available on February 3rd and 12th, I put it all together in the shiny app that you can see below, which displays static content but could be easily developed to provide live results.

 <a target="_blank" href="https://jcarlosmayo.shinyapps.io/helsinki_housing_leaflet/">
 <img src="{{ site.baseurl }}/img/post-helsinki-housing/post-helsinki-housing-teaser.png" />